afurmanov/tagged_logger/README.markdown

 whose method calls *#logger()*.
 This is what allows to specify rules for classes or namespaces and this is what the *tagged_logger* plugin is named after.

 Lets see how you may use it.
-For example you want to have separate log files for classes *Network* and *Database*:
+For example, you want to have separate log files for classes *Network* and *Database*:

     TaggedLogger.rules do